The following 3 pro practicing tips playing piccolo – learn play piccolo the professional way

 1. Musical Cromatic Scale throughout the range of the piccolo

-Our body and ear must be reminded of the muscular tension required to produce a sound of full resonance while keeping the embouchure flexible every day.
+Above all, our body and ear must be reminded of the muscular tension required to produce a sound of full resonance while keeping the embouchure flexible every day.

-The piccolo needs a faster airflow than the flute, which will only be achieved by adequate support and pressure.
+Furthermore, the piccolo needs a faster airflow than the flute, which will only be achieved by adequate support and pressure.
 We should thus train to play every sound in the absolute right pitch on the electronic tuner.

 Translation: Daily exercise 1)